adlnet/xAPI-Spec/xAPI.md

 		<td>Required</td>
 	</tr>
 	<tr><td>more</td><td>IRL</td>
-		<td>Relative IRL that may be used to fetch more results, including the full path
+		<td>Relative IRL that can be used to fetch more results, including the full path
 			and optionally a query string but excluding scheme, host, and port.
-			Empty string if there are no more results to fetch.<br/><br/>
+			Empty string if there are no more results to fetch.

-			This IRL must be usable for at least 24 hours after it is returned by the LRS.
-			In order to avoid the need to store these IRLs and associated query data, an LRS may include all necessary information within the IRL to continue the query, but should avoid generating extremely long IRLs.
-The consumer should not attempt to interpret any meaning from the IRL returned.
 		</td>
 		<td>Required if the list returned has been limited, otherwise optional.</td>
 	</tr>